jpetot/personal-documentation/README.md

 [Soccer analysis in 2022](https://www.janvanhaaren.be/2022/12/29/soccer-analytics-review-2022.html)

 [py sport](https://opensource.pysport.org/): diversity of package PySports is a curated collection of sports-related open-source analytics projects.
-Includes python libraries and R packages for accessing, analyzing, modeling, and visualizing data from a wide variety of sports, such as baseball, basketball, football, hockey, cycling and more.
+Includes Python libraries and R packages for accessing, analyzing, modeling, and visualizing data from a wide variety of sports, such as baseball, basketball, football, hockey, cycling and more.

 ## Cool and funny project